Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps

-We first note that projection hypothesis in Theorem \ref{main thm} is not necessary for the existence of CT maps even in the presence of all the remaining hypotheses.
+In this section we show that the compatible fiberwise projection condition in Theorem \ref{main thm} is not necessary for the existence of CT maps even in the presence of all the remaining hypotheses.
 Lemma \ref{acyl-case} and Example \ref{acyl example} below verify this.
 We start by recalling the following definition from \cite{ps-kap}.